 If there’s prescription coverage, you know there will be a coverage gap or donut hole.
-There is no exception to Medicare Advantage plans, these Part C policies include a coverage gap just like the standalone Part D plans.
+There is no exception to Medicare Advantage plans, and these Part C policies include a coverage gap like the standalone Part D plans.

 How Can I Avoid the Donut Hole?